21st Century Heroes workshops provide therapeutic and instructional activities for wounded veterans.

 JH Public Art produces community-minded, artist-driven projects for public spaces.
 We produce the ArtSpot, Moonshot 5x5 pitch night, WildWalls murals, the summer ArtMobile, and GlowNights.
 Our programs are free, family-friendly and accessible to everyone.
 We animate civic spaces through partnerships with private and public developers, ensuring that public art is integrated into the fabric of our community.

 To support and expand the literary community in Jackson, Wyoming by providing unique educational programming, professional training, and creative impetus to writers.

 Produce annual writers conference (29 years, approximately 100 attendees); provide writing workshops in various genres for young adults and adults, organize local writers groups in various genres, provide writing outreach programs and education to the community outside the scope of the conference.

 Jackson Hole Community Radio produces innovative public radio programs, in-depth local news and cultural reporting, and events that touch a passionate community of more than 40,000 people monthly on-air, online and in-person.
-From its studios in the Center for the Arts in downtown Jackson, Wyoming, KHOL is shaping community radio for a new generation of listeners with locally produced programs including Yonder Lies,
+From its studios in the Center for the Arts in downtown Jackson, Wyoming, KHOL is shaping community radio for a new generation of listeners.

 Interested in fantastic art, wildlife, and making a difference in your community?